takase1121/choukai/README.md

 Always welcomed.
 I am a student so I don't have time for everything.
 PRs are always welcomed.
 Make sure your PR makes sense, unlike [_some_](https://github.com/Deivu/Shoukaku/pull/11).

-### Why is this wrapper named Choukai?
+### Is this a ship(girl)?
-Because someone on Discord told me to name it Zuikaku.
-Zuikaku was taken.

-I then tried to name it Naka but it was taken on npm so I called it Choukai instead.

-Choukai literally means "Sea of Birds"(???
-Well I am Chinese and it sure looks like it, but this is intended to be Japanese).

-Yes, I heard you it is a [ship](https://en.wikipedia.org/wiki/Japanese_cruiser_Ch%C5%8Dkai)[(girl)](https://kancolle.fandom.com/wiki/Choukai) and that is up to your intepretation.
-I suck at naming things so please don't blame me.
+That is up to your intepretation.
+I prefer the shipgirl version though.